|

 Even Number of Places Fails to

-Ensure a Majority Predominates: If the absolute majority is not large
+Ensure a Majority Predominates: If the absolute majority is

-number of seats, the
+of an even number of seats, the grouping

-It can also lead to stalemates.
+also lead to stalemates.

 An early official awareness of the unfairly created stalemate problem